http4k/http4k/README.md

     * full suites of microservices

 ## Quick-start:
-Bored with reading already and want to get coding?
-For the impatient, visit the [quickstart](https://www.http4k.org/quickstart/), showcasing various [http4k] features.
+Bored with reading already and just want to get coding?
+For the impatient, visit the [quickstart](https://www.http4k.org/quickstart/), which showcases a variety of [http4k] usecases and features.

 ## Module feature overview
 * [Core:](https://http4k.org/guide/modules/core)